b. Llewelyn Randolph Kirton, 1948, St Michaels, Barbados, West Indies.

-Lew Kirton originally hails from the West Indies.
+Lew Kirton originally hailed from the West Indies.

 He was initially known as 'Jigs' Kirton, after a cartoon character.

-Lew joined the St. Cyprians choir as a kid. and this became his first venture in to singing.
+Lew joined the St. Cyprians choir as a child, and this became the start of his singing careeer.

 In 1967 he departed the West Indies for Canada, following on from his sister's original emigration to the country.